 Before we jump into coding, Part 0 sets the stage.
-We'll cover the course logistics, define the scope, and articulate why the LLM developer role is distinct and valuable.
+We'll cover the course logistics, define the scope, get our first experience of using an LLM API, and articulate why the LLM developer role is distinct and essential.
 We'll also explain our focus on the core practical toolkit (Prompting, RAG, Fine-tuning, Tool Use, Data Curation) rather than training models from scratch.
-Crucially, this section provides a non-mathematical grounding in how LLMs function and, just as importantly, why they sometimes produce peculiar or incorrect outputs – building intuition for their "alien" intelligence is key to working with them effectively.
+Crucially, this section provides a non-mathematical grounding in how LLMs function and, just as importantly, why they sometimes produce peculiar or incorrect outputs.
+Building intuition for what leads to their "alien" and “jagged” intelligence with superhuman strengths and basic failure modes is key to working with them effectively.

 This is where the rubber meets the road.
 Over 60 lessons, we'll construct an AI Tutor capable of answering complex AI questions, using this project as a vehicle to learn core LLM development skills.
-You'll progress from fundamental API usage and basic RAG pipelines to sophisticated data collection (scraping, APIs, search), cleaning, advanced RAG techniques, fine-tuning experiments, and finally, deploying your application using tools like FastAPI, Gradio, and Hugging Face Spaces.
+You'll progress from Prompting, simple LLM API usage and basic RAG pipelines to sophisticated data collection (scraping, APIs, search), data cleaning, advanced RAG techniques, fine-tuning experiments, and finally, deploying your application using tools like FastAPI, Gradio, and Hugging Face Spaces.

 We emphasize learning through iteration and experimentation.
 Rather than just presenting a finished product, we'll show the development path, including techniques we tried that didn't pan out for this specific project.
 Some ideas might not offer enough performance gain, carry too high a cost or latency penalty, or simply be better suited elsewhere.
 Embracing this trial-and-error process builds adaptable skills that outlast any specific technique.
 You'll primarily work through standalone notebooks for each concept, which we encourage you to integrate into your own version of the AI Tutor using our provided dataset.